 It goes without saying that October is a time to celebrate the great pumpkin.
 Throughout the month, California--which yield’s the second-largest pumpkin crop in the country—is home to a number of pumpkin festivals up and down the state.
 Even the folks at Third & Fairfax get into the spirit of the season during the Farmers Market Fall Festival, where colorful pumpkin decorations are found throughout the Market.

 While pumpkins are certainly a decorative addition to the fall season, they are also packed with amazing health benefits.
 They are incredibly high in Vitamin A—a cup of mashed pumpkin has more than 200% of your daily required intake.
 Pumpkin seeds also offer a variety of health benefits, including helping to reduce LDL (“bad”) cholesterol.
 They are also high in serotonin-producing tryptophan, which is said to be an excellent way to naturally improve your mood and counteract depression.

 Special treat: With their numerous healthy benefits, pumpkin seeds make a perfect pick-me-up snack.
-You can create a made-to-order snack by picking up a fresh pumpkin at Farm Fresh Produce, Farm Boy Produce, or Greenhouse Produce scooping out the seeds, toasting them and then drizzling them with your choice of healthy, salt-free, sugar-free spices from Dragunara Spice Bazaar.
+You can create a made-to-order snack by picking up a fresh pumpkin at Farm Fresh Produce or Farm Boy Produce scooping out the seeds, toasting them and then drizzling them with your choice of healthy, salt-free, sugar-free spices from Dragunara Spice Bazaar.

 While pumpkins may get all the glory this month, October has also been officially designated as Spinach Lover’s Month.
 Since nearly ¾ of the entire nation’s spinach crop is grown in California, there’s a good bet that spinach lovers are eating leafy greens that were raised in the Golden State.